Why Be Baptized?

 Maybe you have thought about getting baptized but have too many questions still unanswered.

-To help you know more about this significant step, we’ve created this page on our website to can help you understand what baptism is about and whether God is calling you to be baptized.
+To help you know more about this significant step, we’ve created this page on our website to help you understand what baptism is about and whether God is calling you to be baptized.

 If you’re thinking about becoming baptized, I urge you to take a look and pray about whether this step is right for you.
 After reading the information on the webpage, you can signal your intention to be baptized.